 Foundations, nonprofits, schools, and other agencies often rely on grants for funding their programs.
 Grant writers can help secure this funding.
 While there’s no specific degree, training, or certification required to become a professional grant writer, taking an online class can better prepare you to write grants that successfully get funded.
-As a bonus, grant writing careers are on the rise right now; according to the Bureau of Labor Statistics, technical writing careers (including grant writing) are expected to grow 7% from 2019–2029.
+As a bonus, grant writing careers are on the rise right now; according to the Bureau of Labor Statistics, technical writing careers (including grant writing) are expected to grow by 7% from 2019 to 2029.

 We researched over 20 online grant writing classes and examined course syllabi, costs, length, student reviews, and instructor reputations.
 These are our top picks.

 The 6 Best Online Grant Writing Classes: Learn how to write proposals that get funded

 - Best Overall: Fundamentals of Grant Writing From the University of Georgia

 - Best for Beginners: Grant Writing Basics for Beginners by Skillshare

 - Best Advanced Class: Advanced Grant Proposal Writing by ed2go

 - Best for Government Agencies: Federal Grant Writing 101 by Udemy